 Eucalyptus oil is also great for foot creams because it also has cooling and anti-inflammatory properties, but more than that, it’s a natural analgesic.
 It helps to numb the pain while the rest of its benefits get to work.

-There are other ingredients you might find in foot creams, like water, emulsifiers, and preservatives.
+There are other ingredients you might find in foot pain creams, like water, emulsifiers, and preservatives.
 Water is the basis of most personal care products, which is fine.
-Though all products need some emulsifiers and preservatives to make sure the mixture stays the same consistency, mixes well, and keeps well.
+Most products need some emulsifiers and preservatives to make sure the mixture stays the same consistency, mixes well, and keeps well.

 Beware of any products that contain drying ingredients like alcohol, propylene glycol, or other unnecessary additives.
 These types of ingredients will only worsen the dryness of your skin and can be very irritating for cracked skin.